Silent initial conditions for cosmological perturbations with a change of space-time signature: Introduction

 The background geometry is assumed to be described by the Friedmann-Lemaitre-Robertson-Walker metric.
 In effective LQC, the dynamics of the scale factor $a$ is governed by the modified Friedmann equation (see \cite{lqc_review} for introductory reviews):

+The equation is derived for the flat FRW case and the form of quantum corrections has been justified mostly for the kinetic energy domination regime of the scalar field.
 In this article, we fix the value of the scale factor to $a=1$ at the beginning of the Lorentzian stage (that is when $\rho=\rho_{\text{c}}/2$).
 It is easy to show that for $\rho= \frac{\rho_{\text{c}}}{2}$, the value of the Hubble parameter is maximal and equal to

 The equation of motion for scalar modes (using the Mukhanov variable $v_S$) reads as \cite{Cailleteau:2011kr}:

 where $z_S = a \frac{\dot{\varphi}}{H}$ and